Reverse logistics vs liquidation vs returns management

 What is returns management?

-Returns management processes customer returns through store or parcel-based systems.
+Returns management processes customer returns through store or small-package systems.

 It focuses on intake, refunds and basic routing rather than large-scale freight coordination or bulk resale.